MiladJoodi/Devora/README.md

 Devora is an **actively developed project** focused on building a production-oriented full-stack application.

+The core content management flow is currently being developed, including authentication, posts, categories, publishing, and post management.

-The feature set and architecture are still evolving, and some features may be incomplete or subject to change.
+The feature set and architecture are still evolving, and some planned features are not implemented yet.

 ## Goal